platformsh/platformsh-docs/docs/src/development/sanitize-db.md

 When using the branching feature on platform.sh, your production database gets copied to each new branch.
 This is very helpful to test directly if your latest code changes work as expected.
-However, in some cases, branching or copying data from production to non-production (staging, ...) environments might require sanitizing the database.
+However, in some cases, branching, or copying data from production to non-production (staging, ...) environments might require sanitizing the database.

 Sanitizing a database has several benefits:
 - Removing Personally Identifiable Information (PII) from the database avoids unauthorized access to sensitive data.